osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 __Stakeholder 3: Travel Company Owner How Might We Statement__

+How Might We Statements:

+** NOTE: NEED TO FILTER FOR DIFFERENT STAKEHOLDERS -> WE ALSO NEED TO ADD MORE

+1. How might we find a way to book with customers?

+2. How might we improve the operation of the the CMC?

+3. How might we improve the skills of the relationship managers to serve customers effectively and efficiently?

+4. How might we improve the packages available to customers?

+5. How might we improve the way the relationship managers are matched with the customers further?

+6. How might we improve the customers' likelihood score to purchase a product/package?

+7. How might we improve the operation during busy times?

+8. How might we improve the way we approach the customers?

+9. How might we improve the operation during times of low levels of customers?

+10. How might we ensure that we're able to fulfil all customers orders?

+11. How might we improve the overall customer experience?

 ### STEP 4.
 Prototype
+The prototyping stage will involve the system developers producing inexpensive, scaled-down versions of the proposed application, capturing all required features.
+This will be done in an iterative process by continuous check ins with the Travel Company owner and other stakeholders to ensure the system is meeting their needs.
+The prototype will be tested/used by the staff of CMC to identify whether the system achieves the best possible solution for the issues acknowledged in the previous stages of this process.
+The system solutions which will increase efficiency by streamlining the interactions process will be highlighted within the prototype.

 ### STEP 5.
 Testing
+During the testing phase, system testers will test against user acceptance tests to ensure full fuctionality of the system.
+Future users of the system/other stakeholders will also experiment with the developed prototype.
+The results driven from this stage will allow for redefining the issue if needed and derive a full understanding of the user experience along with their conditions of use.

 ## 3.1 Reflections